NatuMyers/SqlEAN-Stack-MVP/README.md

        Consumers user type

-       Can view supply chain farmer to restaurant
+       Can view supply chain producer to restaurant

        Visible to consumers